 The Customer-Centered Innovation Map

 In this groundbreaking 2008 Harvard Business Review article, Tony Ulwick and Lance Bettencourt reveal an important discovery they made while turning the jobs-to-be-done innovation theory into practice: job mapping.
-A job map breaks down the job the customer wants to get done into specific process steps, enabling us to create a framework for an effective competitive analysis.
+A job map breaks down the job the customer wants to get done into specific process steps.

 Giving Customers a Fair Hearing